Ayushjhax/NorthStarSDK/README.md

-# North Star SDK - The direction you need for interacting with Sonic
+# North Star SDK - Guiding you to Sonic